lauren-esser/lauren-esser.github.io/_posts/2020-08-26-osemn_is_awesome.markdown

 `df.describe()` - Gives count, mean, std, min, 25%, 50%, 75%, and max per column.

 # S - Scrub Data
-Scrubbing data is one of the most time consuming aspects of a data scientists career.
-However it is cruical to get the data into a format that is easier to use.
-Usually whatever data you obtain, there will be something missing or wrong with it.
-Common items to look out for are Null values, abnormal numbers or symbols, or data types that need to be converted.
-When identifying the Nulls it is essential to decide how you are going to handle them.
-Code that is commonly used for handling Null values is listed below:
+Scrubbing data is one of the most time consuming aspects of a data scientist's career.
+However, it is crucial to get the data into a format that is easier to use.
+Within most obtained data there will be something missing or wrong with it.
+Common items to look out for are null values, abnormal numbers, symbols, or data types that must be converted.
+When identifying nulls it is essential to decide how you are going to handle them.
+Code that is commonly used for handling null values is listed below:

 `df.isna().sum()` - Allows you to see the quantity of null values in your data frame per column.